OCA/multi-company/account_invoice_inter_company/README.rst

 Configuration
 =============

-To configure this module, you need to go to the menu *Settings > Users > Companies*, select one of the companies and go to the tab *Inter-Company* then the group *Invoice*.
+To configure this module, you need to go to the menu *Settings > Users & Companies > Companies*, select one of the companies and go to the tab *Inter-Company* then the group *Invoice*.

 Usage